-Subpart H. Student.
+Student

 For purposes of this policy, the term "student" includes all persons who:

 - 1. Are enrolled in one or more courses, either credit or non-credit, through a college or university; - 2.
 Withdraw, transfer or graduate, after an alleged violation of the student conduct code; - 3.
-Are not officially enrolled for a particular term but who have a continuing relationship with the college or university;

-4. Have been notified of their acceptance for admission or have initiated the process of application for admission or financial aid; or

-Are living in a college or university residence hall although not enrolled in, or employed by, the institution.
+Are not officially enrolled for a particular term but who have a continuing relationship with the college or university; - 4.
+Have been notified of their acceptance for admission or have initiated the process of application for admission or financial aid; or - 5.
+Are living in the college or university residence hall although not enrolled in, or employed by, the college or university.

-Part 3.
-Consensual Relationships.

-An employee of Minnesota State Colleges and Universities shall not enter into a consensual relationship with a student or an employee over whom he or she exercises direct or otherwise significant academic, administrative, supervisory, evaluative, counseling, or extracurricular authority or influence.
-In the event a relationship already exists, each college and university and system office shall develop a procedure to reassign evaluative authority as may be possible to avoid violations of this policy.
-This prohibition does not limit the right of an employee to make a recommendation on personnel matters concerning a family or household member where the right to make recommendations on such personnel matters is explicitly provided for in the applicable collective bargaining agreement or compensation plan.

 Part 4.
-Retaliation.

-Retaliation as defined in this policy is prohibited in the system office, colleges and universities.
-Any individual subject to this policy who intentionally engages in retaliation shall be subject to disciplinary or other corrective action as appropriate.
+Consensual Relationships

+A consensual relationship is a sexual or romantic relationship between two or more persons who voluntarily enter into such a relationship.
+An employee of Minnesota State shall not enter into a consensual relationship with a student or an employee over whom that person exercises direct or otherwise significant academic, administrative, supervisory, evaluative, counseling, or extracurricular authority or influence.
+In the event a relationship already exists, each college, university, and the system office shall develop a procedure to reassign evaluative authority as may be possible to avoid violations of this policy.
+This prohibition does not limit right of an employee to make a recommendation on personnel matters concerning a family or household member where the right to make recommendations on such personnel matters is explicitly provided for in the applicable collective bargaining agreement or compensation plan.

 Part 5.
+Retaliation

+Retaliation is prohibited at Minnesota State.
+Any individual covered by this policy who engages in retaliation is subject to disciplinary or other corrective action as appropriate.

-Policies and procedures.
+Part 6.
+Policies and procedures

-The chancellor shall establish procedures to implement this policy.
-The equal opportunity and nondiscrimination in employment and education policy and procedures of colleges and universities shall comply with Board Policy 1B.1 and Procedure 1B.1.1.
+College and university policies and procedures on equal opportunity and nondiscrimination in employment and education must comply with Board Policy 1B.1 and System Procedure 1B.1.1.

-B. Minnesota State System Procedure 1B.1.1 Report/Complaint of Discrimination/Harassment Investigation and Resolution (Review began May 2022.
-See current policy here)
+Minnesota State System Procedure 1B.1.1

+Investigation and Resolution (Link to procedure here)

 Part 1.
-Purpose and applicability.
+Purpose